apache/iceberg/docs/integrations/dell.md

 ### Dependencies of runtime

 The Iceberg `runtime` jar supports different versions of Spark and Flink.
-So if the version is not matched in the example, please check the related document of Spark and Flink.
+If the version was not matched in the example, please check the related document of Spark and Flink.

-The [Dell ECS client](https://github.com/EMCECS/ecs-object-client-java) jar is backward compatible.
-But Dell EMC still recommends using the latest version of the client.
+Even though the [Dell ECS client](https://github.com/EMCECS/ecs-object-client-java) jar is backward compatible, Dell EMC still recommends using the latest version of the client.

 ### Spark

-For example, to use the Dell ECS catalog with Spark 3.2.1, you can create a Spark session like:
+For example, to use the Dell ECS catalog with Spark 3.2.1, you should create a Spark session like:

 ```sh
 spark-sql --packages org.apache.iceberg:iceberg-spark-runtime-3.2_2.12:0.14.0,com.emc.ecs:object-client-bundle:3.3.2 \